MathFrenchToast/azurewaf/readme.md

-# AppGateway with WAF terrforming
+# AppGateway with WAF terraforming

-Terraforming of an Azure WAF with:=
+Terraforming of an Azure WAF with:
 - extensible WAF policy
 - default microsoft and bot ruleset
 - logs enable